alexanderrich/exploration_consumption/doc/journal/paper.md

 Our primary hypothesis was that participants in the delayed-outcome condition would take more exploratory actions (that is, choose a new spinner more often) than those in the immediate-outcome condition.
-A secondary hypothesis was that this change would be moderated by participants scores on the Barratt Impulsivity Scale.
-Specifically, we expected that highly impulsive participants would explore less and show a bigger difference in explroation between the delayed and immediate conditions.
+A secondary hypothesis was that this change would be moderated by participants' scores on the Barratt Impulsivity Scale.
+Specifically, we expected that highly impulsive participants would explore less and show a bigger difference in exploration between the delayed and immediate conditions.

 We tested these predictions via hierarchical Bayesian logistic regression on